 Along with design thinking, this year I’m leaning into stories and storytelling as a way to understand and explore transitions and transformations, changes and uncertainty.
-In our midlife groups, we will be looking at the stories of our journey through menopause and midlife, our cultural narratives and internalized stories, and the stories that inform, support, connect, and guide us on this journey.
+In our midlife groups, we will be looking at the stories of our journey through midlife, our cultural narratives and internalized stories, and the stories that inform, support, connect, and guide us on this journey.
 Writing and hearing stories can help us find meaning and connection as we author this transitional time.

 (Author: cause to grow; originator/creator/founder, bring something into being; authority~ a source of truth and power).